google/ts-bridge/ci/README.md

 **Prod triggers:**
 * A trigger on every push to a released tag
-* A trigger on every push to a pull request
-* A manual trigger for re-building
 * A scheduled trigger to run every period

 <!-- TODO: remove the line below when GCP is made public. -->